koechlm/Vault-Sample---InventorExportAnySampleJob/README.md

 REQUIREMENTS:
 ---------------------------------
-Vault Workgroup, Vault Professional 2022 or newer.
+Vault Vault Professional 2025 or newer.
 This job leverages the Vault Inventor Server component and does not require Inventor installation or Inventor license.
 However, the new option to create Navisworks files, requires Navisworks Manage installed on the Job Processor machine.
+The Solidworks PDF Export option requires Solidworks installed on the Job Processor machine.
 The job is valid for any Vault configuration fulfilling these requirements:
 - Enforce Workingfolder = Enabled
 - Enforce Inventor Project File = Enabled